mattgkirschner/RSI-MACD-Trading-Bot/README.md

 Setup

-    Make sure you have all the libraries that need to be imported for the LiveMarketData class file.
+    Make sure you have all the libraries that need to be imported for the main.py file.
 If not, run the following in your terminal: pip3 install yfinance
     pip3 install pandas
     pip3 install plotly